 I will periodically update the inventories; students are working on the Digital Commons site.

-Combined inventory of multiple European Jesuit institutions' pre-suppression libraries which I have seen in person (Siena, Florence, Bologna, Livorno, Bagnacavallo, Antwerp, and Leuven)
+Combined inventory of multiple European Jesuit institutions' pre-suppression libraries which I have seen in person (currently Siena, Florence, Bologna, Livorno, Bagnacavallo, Antwerp, and Leuven)

 Digital Commons site, with photographs of books I examined at Yale and Emory Universities and at the Folger Shakespeare Library.
 I own the copyright for these images.
-Thanks to the work of my undergraduate and graduate students since 2018, this is largely complete for the photos I own.
+Both undergraduate and graduate students have worked to create this site since 2018.

 We are still collecting data--and will continue to do so for the foreseeable future.
 However, in the meantime, we are also engaged in interpretation.
 The most significant interpretive project to date is the capstone project completed by Lauren Della Piazza Hartke in the pursuit of her MA in Public History (Georgia Southern University, May 2020).
 Lauren has graciously consented to share her thoughts in a recent blog post (April 14, 2020), and has provided an excerpt from her written project for me to post here.
 Please look at her graphs and interpretation of the data on books associated with English Colleges prior to the suppression.
 Data visualizations can teach us a great deal about books and readers!

 You can also read about some other aspects in recent and forthcoming publications.
 See, for example, my article about the presence (or absence) of texts related to missionary activity in Amy E. Leonard and David M. Whitford, eds., Embodiment, Identity, and Gender in the Early Modern Age (New York: Routledge, 2021): "Did the Jesuits Create 'Global Studies'?"
 (197-209).
 I am also working on an article focusing on the northern, central, and eastern European aspects of the data set for a forthcoming book about the early modern book trade and book culture.